toni-rmc/laravel-angular-integration/README.md

 ## Getting Started

-After you clone and install code you can test right away from default Laravel welcome page.
+After you clone code you can test right away from the default Laravel welcome page.
 This project has two Angular demo apps to which you can go by clicking the links **Angular App 1** and **Angular App 2** on the home welcome page.

 ### Installing